chris-j-akers/OneDriveCLI/README.md

 ➜ make install
 ```
 Note that the installation process will create a sub-directory called `OneDriveCLI` in your `~/.config` directory.
 This is where a SQLite database is stored.
 The database is used to persist state and settings, including Microsoft Graph Refresh tokens.

+Once the installation process has completed successfully the cloned can be deleted.
+A version installable from PyPi will shortly be available.

 ## Initialisation